Rainbow (Ayumi Hamasaki album): Composition

 — —Hamasaki discussing "July 1st", the tenth track on the album.

 Like her previous album, Hamasaki focused on balancing lighter and darker themes for the album content; several tracks on the album talk about happiness, loneliness, nostalgia, love, joy, and memories.
 Max Matsuura returned as the album's primary producer.
 All songs were recorded in Japan through March to November 2002, and were mastered by Shigeo Miyamoto at FLAIR.

 The introduction, "Everlasting Dream", is an instrumental piece.
 Composer CMJK said he was inspired by a phrase he used in creating the song, which was “No rain, no rainbow … If it doesn't rain (heartache), you won't see a rainbow (beauty and happiness).”
 Lyrics were written for the song, but were removed in the final piece.
-"We Wish" is an uptempo pop rock song; "We Wish" was also the original title for the album, but Hamasaki ultimtely felt that it didn't work well.
+"We Wish" is an uptempo pop rock song; "We Wish" was also the original title for the album, but Hamasaki ultimately felt that it didn't work well.
 The third track "Real Me", which is the first song to feature full phrases in English, is a string-based R&B song that was compared to the work of American recording artist Aaliyah.
 The lyrics to "Real Me" deal with feminism and female empowerment.
 "Free & Easy" incorporates instrumentations of horns and flutes, utilizing a soft and “airy” sound.
 "Heartplace" is an electronic rock song.
 The original version was straightforward hard rock sounds, but when Hamasaki added English lyrics, she felt it needed to be re-composed.

 “It is reminiscent of the UK trip-hop/dub sound yet has a somewhat nostalgic feeling.
 I have the sense that [Ayumi] was looking for expression that can move outside the domestic market when she created this song.”